wlhays/sql_tutorial/sql_tutorial_3.rst

   sqlite>.import races.csv races
   sqlite>.import runners.csv runners
   sqlite>.import times.csv times
-  sqlite>.save racetime
+  sqlite>.save racetimes

 Improved formatting for the command line output::

  sqlite>.headers on
   sqlite>.mode column

-For future use, save these two lines in a file called **.sqliterc** in your home directory.
+For future use, save these two lines in a resource file called **.sqliterc** in your home directory.

 Check each of the tables::